robvet/dapr-workshop/README.md

 ### Architecture

-In order to simulate this in code, the following services are defined:
+In order to simulate a traffic control scenario in code, the following services are defined:

 ![Services](img/services.png)